josephstreeter/josephstreeter.github.io/docs/technology/powershell/errorhandling.md

 ## Throw

-The throw command creates a terminating error.
+When the throw command is called, it creates a terminating error.
 Throw can be used to stop the processing of a command, function, or script.

 The throw command used in a script block of an if statement to in a catch block of a try-catch statement to end a process that has experienced an error.